 Onboarding is killer in this app.
 Many small and big businesses deal with space problems within their offices but Connecteam offers flexibility so you can accomplish the onboarding process from a distance.
 I love the onboarding feature.

 Connecteam makes it quick and efficient to onboard new cleaners and gets them up to speed in a timely manner.
-With read and sign forms and training, your cleaners have a structured onboarding experience that is both simple and effective.
+With training, courses, quizzes, and knowledge bases, your cleaners have a structured onboarding experience that is both simple and effective.